pluralsight/guides/draft/front-end-javascript/creating-an-optimized-multi-user-offline-first-application/article.md

 Now whenever we enter the view, the lists will be fetched from the local database.

-Now let's create a simple template to display our lists:
+Let's create a simple template to display our lists:

 ```html
 <ion-list>